36 years ago - Doris Zeul is born

 11 years ago - 25-year-old Doris tries to harvest spinal fluid from Diana Prince, and becomes magically empowered.

-5 years ago - 31-year-old Doris helps Diana Prince battle Gorilla Grodd's forces.
+5 years ago - 31-year-old Doris helps Diana Prince battle Gorilla Grodd's forces in Gorilla City.
 She is granted a pardon and permitted to return to her doctoral research.

 2 years ago - 34-year-old Doris earns her doctorate.